Passenger train carrying 490 derails in Taiwan, killing at least 50 and injuring dozens - KVIA

 The accident coincided just as a long weekend kicked off for the Tomb Sweeping Day public holiday.
 One couple who were on the train told CNA they were on their way to Taitung to sweep tombs and pay their respects to deceased family members, as is traditional for the event.
 The train was so full that many people were standing.

-The crash site is located just east of the picturesque Taroko National Park, a popular tourist destination on the country’s mountainous east coast.
+The crash site is located just east of the picturesque Taroko National Park, a popular tourist destination on the island’s mountainous east coast.

+Leaders of nearby countries extended their sympathies to the victims and offered assistance to Taiwanese authorities.
+Japanese Prime Minister Yoshihide Suga said he would “sincerely pray for the souls of those who have died,” while Japan’s former leader Shinzo Abe tweeted: “As a friend of the Taiwanese people, we will do anything we can to help, if needed, in this difficult time.”

 In 2018, 18 people died and 175 were injured when a train derailed in northeastern Taiwan, in the island’s worst rail disaster in more than three decades.